NVIDIA-Genomics-Research/rapids-single-cell-examples/README.md

 After installing the necessary dependencies, you can just run `jupyter lab`.

 ### Docker container
-Container with all dependency with notebook and source code are available at https://hub.docker.com/r/claraparabricks/single-cell-examples_rapids_cuda10.2.
+A container with all dependencies, notebooks and source code is available at https://hub.docker.com/r/claraparabricks/single-cell-examples_rapids_cuda10.2.

 Please execute the following commands to start the notebook and follow the URL in the log to open Jupyter web application.